13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 # Timestamp of each task perform

 ### 9/15/2023

 - [x] 1:00 pm - 1:30 pm: Set up NPM ReactRouter, initialized APP.js skeleton, and added directories for Pages, Components, and Router-Routes.
 - [x] 1:30 pm - 2:30 pm: Created the Header.js component with navigation links.
 Applied CSS styling to the Header component and added basic CSS to App.js.
 - [x] 2:30 pm - 3:00 pm: Created AppRoutes component with links to header pages.
 Home page now displays general information.
 Added Home CSS and removed Logo import from header, using CSS instead.

+### 9/16/2023

+- [x] 6:00 am - 8:00 am: the code in "services/bartService.js" imports dependencies, sets up a BART API key and URL, and exports a "fetchBartRealTimeInfo" function to retrieve real-time BART data.
+Additionally, a React component named "About" is included to fetch and display this data using state variables and the "useEffect" hook.